-- Brogardsten - the largest runic stone on the island, carved in 12th century.
+- Brogardsten - the largest runic stone on the island, carved in the 12th century.

-- Hallebrøndshøj - well preserved megalithic passage grave, built circa 3000 BC.
+- Hallebrøndshøj - well preserved megalithic passage grave, built around 3000 BC.

 - Hellig Kvinde - standing stone, so called "greeting stone".
 Stone is oriented towards the sunset of the longest day of the year.
 Around the stone are located 11 smaller stones, set in a form of ship.

 - Louisenlund Grove - group of standing stones.
 Many stones have slanting edges - it is possible that these stones are oriented according to the stars.

 - Madsebakke Stone Carvings - the largest group of stone carvings in Denmark, possibly made as early as in Bronze Age around 1100 - 500 BC.
 Depicted ships, wheel-crosses and other symbols.

 - Gudhjem - picturesque town - fishing village - with many historical buildings.

 - Rønne - the historical centre of the largest town in Bornholm contains numerous historical buildings.
 City has many half-timbered houses, the oldest brick house is from 1744.